davidandw190/p3-bytelib/README.md

 ### 1. Multi-User Model

-The application features proper authentication and authorization prodcedures, allowing for management of multiple accounts of multiple type.
+The application features authentication and authorization prodcedures, allowing for management of multiple accounts of multiple type.
 This way, librarians gain efficient tools for resource management, while borrowers enjoy a user-friendly interface for browsing, borrowing, and contributing to scholarly endeavors.

 ### 2. Librarian Features